-Woman who worked at Greensboro church day school arrested in child pornography case
+Woman who worked at Greensboro church day school arrested in child pornography case; victims ages 2-3

 Forensic analysis confirmed that she produced and disseminated child pornography, according to HSI.

-Investigators notified the school of their concerns involving the employee.
 School officials said they had performed a background check on Saunders before hiring her, and that the background check did not show any reason for concern.

 Saunders had worked at the school for over five years without any concerns or red flags being raised, prior to March 7, school officials said.

-Parents of all students were informed in a general meeting on March 8.
+Parents of all students were informed in a general meeting on March 8, school officials said.
 The Session (the governing body of the church) was informed on March 9.

+Jeffrey Weber, an attorney representing families who have children who were supervised by Saunders at Fellowship Day School, said Friday, "Those parents I represent who entrusted their children to the care of Alyson Saunders are relieved by the arrest of Ms. Saunders.
+The parents hope this will allow more clarity school and church following her arrest.
+I am not suggesting, in any way, that anyone is withholding information.
+It’s just that when an investigation is taking place prior to an arrest, there needs to be a confirmation process that the information is accurate.
+Mr. King, on behalf of the school, has been very responsive to any questions I have had.
+It is difficult for all involved.
+There are many questions related to Ms. Saunders and her involvement with a pornographic ring, perhaps at an international level, as well as the extent to which children entrusted to her care were exploited."

 Anyone with information can the HSI Tip Line at 1-866-DHS-2-ICE or submit a tip online at www.ICE.gov/tips.